woolts/wool-browser/README.md

 ## Philosophy

 Wool Browser is a disappearing framework in a similar vein to [Svelte](https://svelte.technology/).
-When compiled the framework code that is required is embedded into your app and the rest is ditched.
+When compiled, the framework code that is required is embedded into your app and the rest is ditched.

 It is a functional library, with a single store of state at the root and stateless, declarative view functions that describe how that state is presented.